Frustrated in Christian Calling?

 3. How does your current calling not fit you well?

-• I want more freedom to write, and to disciple and coach people in different ways.
+- I want more freedom to write and coach people.

 4. What do you dream of doing?
 (Don’t worry if the dream seems unclear or even impossible.
 More about that below.)

-• Then I attended a breakout group at a conference and discovered Christian life coaching.
+- Then I attended a breakout group at a Speak Up Conference and discovered Christian life coaching.

-• Three months later, I enrolled in the premier Christian coaching school where my former breakout-room teacher taught.
+- Three months later, I enrolled in the premier Christian coaching school where a conference breakout-room teacher presented.

 5. What’s not fully clear about your dream?